ibm-cloud-docs/schematics/tutorials/automate-continuous-deployment.md

 Complete the following prerequisites for the tutorial:

 - If you do not have {{site.data.keyword.cloud_notm}} account, create an {{site.data.keyword.cloud_notm}} account and pay as you use.
 For more information, about managing {{site.data.keyword.cloud_notm}} account, refer to [Managing IBM Cloud account](https://cloud.ibm.com/registration).
 - Install the IBM Cloud CLI and the Schematics CLI plug-in.
-For more information, about CLI setup, see [Schematics CLI setup](/docs/schematics?topic=schematics-setup-cli).
+For more information, about command line setup, see [Schematics command line setup](/docs/schematics?topic=schematics-setup-cli).
 - Ensure you are assigned the required permissions in {{site.data.keyword.iamlong}} to create and work with {{site.data.keyword.bplong_notm}} workspace.
 Refer to [Schematics access](/docs/schematics?topic=schematics-access#access-roles) and to create an {{site.data.keyword.cos_full_notm}} service instance.
 - Follow the instructions to ensure you are assigned the required permissions in Identity and Access Management to create resources.
 For more information, about create Cloud Object Storage, refer to [Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-provision).